 Back in 2010 my partner & I had the privilege of visiting some friends in Cyprus who were running an online business.
 Fed up with life in the UK following the recession of 2008/2009, and with failed offline businesses behind us, when our friends went traveling and invited us to housesit, we sold everything we owned inside of a week, rented our house out, and jumped on a plane (with, by the way, our 4-year-old daughter, about $1000 & a couple of credit cards).

 We really haven’t looked back since.
-Some 13 years later, we’ve visited 30+ countries and my daughter has mainly been raised here in Phuket, Thailand, where she’s attended school.
+Some 14 years and multiple online businesses later, we’ve visited 40+ countries and my daughter has mainly been raised here in Phuket, Thailand, where she’s attended school.

 If I had my time again, we would have visited a lot more countries and she would have been world schooled, but that’s another blog post!